MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/create-zones-and-environment-audio.md

 ![______](../../../media/enhance-your-environment/audio-zones/067-audio-zone-component.png)

-1. Add an empty GameObject to the scene and select it.
+1. Add an empty GameObject to the scene and then rename it something appropriate.
+For this example, we'll use the name "Room 1".
+1. Add an empty child GameObject to Room 1 and then rename it "Room 1 Audio Zone".

+    **Important**: No two GameObjects with Audio Zones attached can have the same name.

 1. In the **Inspector**, click the **Add Component** button and then search for and add the "Audio Zone" component.

     ![______](../../../media/enhance-your-environment/audio-zones/032-add-audio-zone-component.png)

 1. Click the **Add Component** button again and then add the collider that comes closest to the shape of the Audio Zone you have in mind.
 For example, for a rectangular room, your best choice is probably the "Box Collider".
-1. If needed, in the **Box Collider** component, click the **Edit Collider** button and then adjust the shape of the Collider.
+1. If needed, in the **Box Collider** component, click the **Edit Collider** button and then adjust the shape of the Collider to conform to the dimensions of the room.
-1. In the **AudioZone** component, specify the property settings you want.
+1. In the **AudioZone** component, click the button in the **Voices** property and then choose a Voice Setting Collection.
+You can also drag a Voice Setting Collection from the **Project** window and drop it in this field.

+    **Note**: Choosing a Voice Setting Collection here is optional.
+If you want to use the Voice Setting Collection assigned to the environment or to other Audio Zones or Acoustic Zones that overlap with this Audio Zone, you can leave this setting at "None".

+1. Click the [**Default Voice Selection**](./audio-zone-properties.md#default-voice-selection) drop-down and then choose one of the options in the menu.
+1. The **Trigger Collider** property contains the GameObject that has an attached Trigger Collider that defines the boundary of the Audio Zone.
+In most cases, this will be the GameObject the Audio Zone component is attached to.

 [Learn about Audio Zone properties](./audio-zone-properties.md)